-- There are many supplements that are thought to help dogs with arthritis.
+- There are many joint supplements that are thought to help dogs with arthritis.
 Glucosamine and chondroitin are ones that people are usually familiar with.
 They are thought to help protect the joint cartilage and slow its deterioration.
-While supplements aren’t likely to do any harm, there are few studies that confirm their effectiveness.
+While supplements aren’t likely to do any harm or have any serious side effects, there are few studies that confirm their effectiveness.

 - Polysulfated glycosaminoglycans such as sodium pentosan polysulphate are substances that are involved in cartilage production.
 Your vet can give your dog a course of injections of these substances, and many dogs show great improvement in their arthritis symptoms.
 The advantage of this treatment is that it is very safe.

 - Omega3 fatty acids, such as those found in fish oil, may reduce inflammation and ease pain.

 - Your veterinarian may recommend a prescription diet like Hills J/D.

 - Acupuncture has been shown to help many dogs with painful joints.

 - Gentle exercise, massage and physiotherapy will keep his joints moving freely, increase the range of motion, and help to prevent stiffness.